 Tia (Glugle Gluten Free) is ladling Everything But the Kitchen Sink, Make You Feel Better NOW Soup into soup mugs for all.
 Hers is a slow cooker recipe that apparently will cure all that ails you.
 I’m ready for Tia’s tasty “cure-all” soup … how about you?

 Stephanie (Gluten Free By Nature) shares a dessert made in the slow cooker—Gluten-Free, Sugar-Free Applesauce.
+(This blog is no longer in operation.)
 Applesauce is a classic, old-fashioned favorite, sure to please the young and the old.
 Plus, remember that applesauce can sometimes be used as an egg substitute in some baking recipes.

 Alta (Tasty Eats At Home) said, “I’m sharing my Perfect Lamb Chops, which is such an unrecipe.
 I list three ingredients, but it’s really more of a technique than anything.”
 Alta tells us in her post that she had to keep delaying sharing her post because her family kept eating her lamb chops before she could get a photo.
 Now I can’t think of a better recommendation than that!

-Ricki (Diet, Dessert, and Dogs) linked up a non-recipe from her “Flash in the Pan” series—Pink Breakfast Bowl.
+Ricki (Ricki Heller) linked up a non-recipe from her “Flash in the Pan” series—Pink Breakfast Bowl.
 Who can pass up a healthy breakfast that’s Pretty in Pink?
 Surprisingly this dish is served cold; read Ricki’s post to find out why and to see what gives it that lovely pink color.

 Finally, Naomi (Straight Into Bed Cakefree and Dried), the well-loved creator of this long-standing and very enjoyable Go Ahead Honey, It’s Gluten Free! carnival, shared her Breakfast to Go to Work On.
 She also shared information on the merits of eating breakfast and tips on what breakfasts ideally should include.
 Naomi encourages people to eat a proper meal at breakfast, lunch, and supper so they don’t need to be snacking constantly… One look at her photo and I was sold!